 It’s all well and good when the bees are buzzing around, doing their thing.
 But have you ever seen a tired, struggling, or apparently dying or dead bee in your home or garden?
 When I’ve seen bees like this I’ve always assumed that they were dying or dead.
 Ever the optimist!
 However, the other day my other half told me they’re not dying, just tired.
 And that you can actually revive these bees quickly and easily using only sugar and water.
 Let me show you how to revive these tired bees.

-To create this energy drink for bees to revive tired bees, The RSPB suggests mixing two tablespoons of white, granulated sugar with one tablespoon of water.
+To create this energy drink for bees to revive tired bees, the RSPB suggests mixing two tablespoons of white, granulated sugar with one tablespoon of water.
 Then place the sugar/water mix on a plate or spoon.
 Do not add any more water otherwise, the bee could drown.

 Next place the bee on the plate or spoon, where it will have a little drink, hopefully helping it to gather the energy it needs to fly back to its hive.

-Some Do’s & Don’ts
+Some Do’s & Don’ts For Feeding Bees

-Don’t leave any sugar water sitting out in your garden for bees to drink from at their leisure.
+Don’t leave any sugar-water solution sitting out in your garden for bees to drink from at their leisure.
 This can prevent the bees from gathering precious pollen and could be detrimental to their health.
 Instead, use this sugar-water technique only as an emergency when a tired bee is clearly in need of reviving.
 Think of it as bee CPR!

 Thankfully I haven’t seen any tired bees since learning this useful tip to try it out.
-However, knowing some very basic “thirst aid” (!) for bees can go a long way in helping out the bees to rebuild their population sizes.
+However, knowing some very basic “thirst aid” (!) for bees can go a long way in helping out the bees to rebuild their depleted population sizes.